 *A dinner at my house in Japan with my own highball

-According to Suntory’s official way to make a perfect Highball,
+According to Suntory’s theory to make a perfect Highball,

 - To complete, add gently cold soda water (carbonated water or sparkling water)

 - Stir once, do not stir much due to avoid losing fizz

 Additional Tips From Proffecional

 - Keep a whiskey bottle in a refrigerator or a freezer to make the best highball.